tensorflow/custom-op/README.md

 ```

 ## Create and Distribute Custom Op
 Now you are ready to write and distribute your own ops.
-The example in this repository has done the boilingplate work for setting up build systems and package files needed for creating a pip package.
+The example in this repository has done the boiling plate work for setting up build systems and package files needed for creating a pip package.
 We recommend using this repository as a template.

 ### Template Overview
 First let's go through a quick overview of the folder structure of this template repository.
 ```
 ├── tensorflow_zero_out
 │   ├── cc
 │   │   ├── kernels  # op kernel implementation
 │   │   │   └── zero_out_kernels.cc
-│   │   └── ops  # op interface defination
+│   │   └── ops  # op interface definition
 │   │       └── zero_out_ops.cc
 │   ├── python
 │   │   ├── ops
 │   │   │   ├── __init__.py
 │   │   │   ├── zero_out_ops.py   # Load and extend the ops in python
 │   │   │   └── zero_out_ops_test.py  # tests for ops
 │   │   └── __init__.py
 |   |
 │   ├── BUILD  # BUILD file for all op targets
-│   └── __init__.py  # top level __init__ file that import the custom op
+│   └── __init__.py  # top level __init__ file that imports the custom op
 │
 ├── tf  # Set up TensorFlow pip package as external dependency for Bazel │   ├── BUILD
 │   ├── BUILD.tpl
 │   └── tf_configure.bzl
 |
 ├── BUILD  # top level Bazel BUILD file that contains pip package build target ├── build_pip_pkg.sh  # script to build pip package for Bazel and Makefile ├── configure.sh  # script to install TensorFlow and setup action_env for Bazel ├── LICENSE
-├── Makefile  # Makefile for building shared library and pip package ├── setup.py  # files for creating pip package
+├── Makefile  # Makefile for building shared library and pip package ├── setup.py  # file for creating pip package
-├── MANIFEST.in
+├── MANIFEST.in  # files for creating pip package
 ├── README.md
 └── WORKSPACE  # Used by Bazel to specify tensorflow pip package as an external dependency

 ```
 The op implementation, including both c++ and python code, goes under `tensorflow_zero_out` dir.
-You will want to replace this directory with the corresponding content of your own ops. `tf` folder contains the code for setting up TensorFlow pip package as an external dependency for Bazel.
-You don't need to change this folder.
-To build a pip package for your op, you will also need to update a few files at top level of the template, for example, `setup.py`, `MANIFEST.in` and `build_pip_pkg.sh`.
+You will want to replace this directory with the corresponding content of your own ops. `tf` folder contains the code for setting up TensorFlow pip package as an external dependency for Bazel only.
+You shouldn't need to change the content of this folder.
+You also don't need this folder if you are using other build systems, such as Makefile.
+To build a pip package for your op, you will also need to update a few files at the top level of the template, for example, `setup.py`, `MANIFEST.in` and `build_pip_pkg.sh`.

 ### Setup
 First, clone this template repo.